Skip to content

 Share article

-July and August are the peak seasons for blueberries.
+July and August are the peak season for blueberries.
 During this time, they are ripe and taste especially sweet.
-Whether in cereal, cake, smoothies, or just on their own–they are versatile and delicious.
+Whether in cereal, cake, smoothies, or just on their own–they are versatile and a delicious treat.
 To ensure they are truly healthy, blueberries should be washed properly.
 Whether from the supermarket or the farmers market, they can be coated with pesticides and bacteria.
 Therefore, a quick rinse with water is not enough.
 Instead, they should be cleaned with vinegar or baking soda.
-This not only removes invisible residues but can also actively prevent mold growth.
+This not only removes invisible residues but can also actively counteract mold growth.

 Why Water Isn’t Enough

 A quick rinse with water removes dust and coarse dirt, but it is not sufficient for a deeper clean.
-It’s better to wash blueberries with vinegar or baking soda.
-Both alter the pH level on the surface of the blueberries, which leads to a stronger inhibition of microbial growth than rinsing with pH-neutral water, says food scientist Bryan Quoc Le on marthastewart.com.
+It is better to wash the blueberries with vinegar or baking soda.
+Both alter the pH level on the surface of the blueberries, leading to a stronger inhibition of microbiological growth than rinsing with pH-neutral water, says food scientist Bryan Quoc Le on marthastewart.com.

 How Vinegar and Baking Soda Work

-Both vinegar and baking soda are suitable for properly washing blueberries–items almost everyone has at home.
-However, these household remedies work in different ways.
+Both vinegar and baking soda are suitable for properly washing blueberries–items that almost everyone has at home.
+However, these household remedies have different modes of action.

 The advantage of vinegar is its acidic effect.
-Due to its low pH level, some pesticide residues on the surface of the blueberries dissolve, and bacterial growth is inhibited.
-Both white household vinegar and apple cider vinegar serve the purpose, as it’s the pH level, not the type of vinegar, that is crucial, according to Le.
+Due to the low pH level, some pesticide residues on the surface of the blueberries dissolve, and bacterial growth is inhibited.
+Both white household vinegar and apple cider vinegar serve the purpose, as it is the pH level, not the type of vinegar, that is crucial, says Le.
 However, white household vinegar is significantly cheaper than apple cider vinegar.

 Baking soda, on the other hand, works differently.
 Its alkaline property can neutralize bacteria.
 However, if not rinsed thoroughly, it can leave a slightly bitter taste.
 Studies also show that both substances can effectively remove certain residues, but they are not a universal solution.